Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design1/README.md

 ### Verification Environment
 This test is a [CoCoTB](https://www.cocotb.org/) Python based test.
 With the rich Python libraries a randomised test (CRV) -- as descibed in the overview above -- was done.

-Highlighted below were the step taken to capture the bug in the MUX design:
+Highlighted below are the steps taken to capture the bug in the MUX design:
 - After importing the relevant modules, thirty one (31) 2-bit numbers were randomly generated.
-These numbers were saved in a list and then assigned to the input of the DUT.
+These numbers were saved in a list and then assigned to the inputs of the DUT.

 ```